Breeding Location:

 Range and Habitat

-Crested Caracara: Found from Baja California to eastern Texas, south to Panama.
+Crested Caracara: Resident from Baja California to eastern Texas, and south throughout much of Mexico and into Panama.
+Also found in extreme southern Arizona, southwestern Louisiana, central Florida, and parts of the West Indies.
 Preferred habitats include prairies, savannas, desert scrub, and seashores.

 Breeding and Nesting